BPM editor

 Description

-The user management process type is used to define business processes to create and update identities and their attributes.
+The User Management Process type is used to define business processes to create and update identities and their attributes.

 You can use the default template included on Soffid BPM Editor and customize it with your business needs.
 Also, you can import a .pardef file with the process definition.